LTPhantom/AndroidNanodegree/README.md

 First Android nanodegree Project

 ## TODOListApp
-A Google API Key is needed to be added on the google_maps_api.xml (Debug)
+* A Google API Key is needed to be added on the google_maps_api.xml (Debug)
+* An app apk is added on the root of the TODOListApp folder to try it out.